Mario Kempe

-Mario Kempe (born 19 September 1988) is a Swedish professional ice hockey right winger for Tappara of the Liiga.
-He has formerly played in the National Hockey League (NHL) for the Arizona Coyotes.
+Mario Kempe (born 19 September 1988) is a Swedish former professional ice hockey right winger.
+He spent most of his career in the Swedish Hockey League (SHL) and Kontinental Hockey League (KHL), but also formerly played in the National Hockey League (NHL) for the Arizona Coyotes.

 Playing career

 Kempe first started skating when he was five years old on an outdoor rink in his hometown of Kramfors.
 He represented Ångermanland twice in TV-pucken while playing for Modo Hockey's junior teams in Örnsköldsvik, Sweden.
 During the 2005–06 season, Kempe represented Team Sweden at the 2006 IIHF Under-18 World Championship.